Philippine National Police Maritime Group: Regional Maritime Unit

+The PNP Maritime Group consists of 16 Regional Maritime Units and 5 Special Operations Units located in coastal areas across the country.
+It includes 56 Maritime Police Stations, 81 Maritime Law Enforcement Teams, and 15 Special Boat Crews.

+“The Regional Maritime Units (RMUs) are the operational arms of the PNP Maritime Group, ensuring the enforcement of maritime laws across the country’s waters.
+Each RMU operates within designated regions, providing coverage for critical coastal areas and key waterways.

 Special Operations Unit

-In response to the increasing number of criminal activities committed at sea, the National Police Commission (Philippines) approved the activation of Three (3) Special Operations Units (SOUs) under the direct operational and administrative control of PNP Maritime Group.
+In response to the increasing number of criminal activities committed at sea, the National Police Commission (Philippines) approved the activation of Five (5) Special Operations Units (SOUs) under the direct operational and administrative control of PNP Maritime Group.
 These units are envisioned to protect the territorial waters of the Philippines by providing rapid and highly mobile seaborne law enforcement response.

 The operational jurisdiction of these SOUs are as follows: